 Order Book (”On-Exchange Trades”)

-The Trading System provides sophisticated and rich trade matching functionalities including Implied Order generation with efficient execution of a broad range of hedge, strategy and contingent trades.
+The Trading System provides sophisticated and rich trade matching functionalities with efficient execution of a broad range of hedge, strategy and contingent trades.

 *****

 Off-Order Book Trade Reporting (”Off-Exchange Trades”)

 *****

 Instrument Structure

 Instruments available for trading consist of standardized Futures and Options on Futures Contracts.
 Each Instrument can be traded as an outright Instrument for purchase or sale, or as part of a Combination Order (strategy), namely the simultaneous purchase or sale of two, but no more than four, Instruments (respective legs).
 The Exchange may list Futures or Options, but not Futures and Options combinations for trading, and users may create custom Combinations Orders (“Tailor-Made Combination” or “TMC”) for Futures or Options which are not already defined in the Order Book.
 User-defined TMCs may be initiated intraday, but some are not immediately available for trading (implementation is generally by the conclusion of the following Open Session).
 Market participants can place working Combination Orders that, if matched, simultaneously trade the referenced single leg Instruments according to the specified strategy without execution risk.
 Once implemented, a TMC Order Book is visible to the entire market for the remainder of its defined lifetime from one to ten days (or less, if a single leg expires).